Cupid Crunch

 Finished Cupid Crunch in a Mason Jar, ready for Valentine's Day.

-I like using up the ends of boxes of cereal and such in this recipe.
+I like using up the ends of boxes of cereal and such in this recipe that creates a budget friendly Valentine's Day Trail Mix to share with classmates and friends.

 • Rice Chex - or any similar cereal such as Wheat Chex, Crispix, Corn Chex